Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Experiments

-\begin{enumerate} \item Protected Accuracy indicates the accuracy of the protected model on clean samples, i.e., clean accuracy. \item Extracted Accuracy (E-Acc) indicates the clean accuracy of the stolen model reconstructed by attackers. \item Watermark Success Rate (WSR) measures the proportion of successfully activated watermarks.
-Specifically, it is the ratio of samples with added triggers that are classified into the target classes by the watermarked model but classified into different classes by non-protected models. \end{enumerate}
+\textbf{Metrics.} We use three metrics to evaluate the effectiveness of different watermarking methods: (1) Protected Accuracy indicates the accuracy of the protected model on clean samples, i.e., clean accuracy.
+(2) Extracted Accuracy (E-Acc) indicates the clean accuracy of the stolen model reconstructed by attackers.
+(3) Watermark Success Rate (WSR) measures the proportion of successfully activated watermarks.
+Specifically, it is the ratio of samples with added triggers that are classified into the target classes by the watermarked model but classified into different classes by non-protected models.

 \textbf{Model extraction attack methods.} We consider two different query strategies, KnockoffNet~\cite{Orekondy19Knockoff} and JBDA-TR~\cite{Juuti19PRADA}, as basic model extraction attack methods.
-KnockoffNet utilizes natural samples to query the target model and construct surrogate training datasets, while JBDA-TR uses Jacobian-based data augmentation to generate synthetic data and probe the decision boundary of the target model.

-Additionally, we consider the following adaptive attack methods on the basis of KnockoffNet and JBDA-TR:
+Additionally, we consider the following adaptive attack methods on the basis of KnockoffNet and JBDA-TR: S4L Attack~\cite{Jagielski20Fidelity}, Smoothing Attack~\cite{Lukas22Smoothing}, D-DAE~\cite{Chen23DDAE}, p-Bayes Attack~\cite{Tang24ModelGuard}, and Top-1 Attack (Only hard-labels are used for training surrogate models).

-\begin{enumerate} \item S4L Attack~\cite{Jagielski20Fidelity}: The loss function consists a CE loss and a semi-supervised loss, which helps train the model on both labeled and unlabeled data. \item Smoothing Attack~\cite{Lukas22Smoothing}: Each sample is augmented and fed into the target model $N$ times, and the prediction is computed as the average of $N$ queries.
-In experiments of this paper, we set $N=3$. \item D-DAE~\cite{Chen23DDAE}: Attackers train a defense detection model and a label recover model to detect and bypass potential defenses.
-In the default configuration, we use recover models trained on different output perturbation methods.
-For advanced attacks (oracle attack in Sec.~\ref{sec:5.3}), we train the recover model on different watermarking strategies. \item p-Bayes Attack~\cite{Tang24ModelGuard}: Attackers use independent and neighborhood sampling to perform Bayes-based estimation for original labels. \item Top-1 Attack: Only hard-labels are used for training surrogate models, which can be also considered as a defense mechanism if defenders only provide hard-labels. \end{enumerate}